 - Enable Compression

 - Leverage Browser Caching

 - Optimize Images

 - Optimize CSS Delivery

 - Prioritize Visible Content

 This is just a partial list.
 We checked these things with that client example I gave you and it turned out to be something else – which I won’t reveal here, sorry.

-The point is, it truly is a needle in a haystack to find one thing or it could even be a combination of things… you never know.
+The point is, it takes analysis and work to find one thing that helps or it’s more likely a combination of things… you never know.
 It’s going to take work.
 It’ll need to be investigated and that takes time and effort – along with a team that won’t give up until they find out the reason why the website isn’t loading quickly.

 First Test Your Web Server